OfriOuzan/HardeningMeter/README.md

 The very latest developments can be obtained via git.

-Clone or download the project files (no compilation nor installation is required)
+Clone or download the project files (no compilation nor installation is required).
 ```
 git clone https://github.com/OfriOuzan/HardeningMeter
 ```